Taylor hits walk-off HR, Dodgers deck Cards 3-1 in WC game

 ”That’s gonna be fun.
 Yeah, two of the best regular-season records of all-time.
 We’ve been battling all year, so I expect a hard-fought series,” Taylor said.

 The Dodgers celebrated on the field before heading into their clubhouse to continue the party.
-Beer and champagne were poured over the heads of shirtless, goggle-wearing players.
+Champagne and beer were poured over the heads of shirtless, goggle-wearing players, thrilled to have stayed alive for a shot at their Bay Area adversary.

+”One of the great rivalries in sports,” Los Angeles manager Dave Roberts said. ”It’s happening.”

 ”That’s huge, knowing I don’t have to do too much,” said Taylor, batting in the No. 9 slot after entering to play left field as part of a double switch in the seventh. ”It kind of settled me down a little bit.”

-Alex Reyes came in to face Taylor, who sent a 2-1 breaking ball into the left-field pavilion, triggering an explosion of cheers.
+Taylor then sent a 2-1 breaking ball into the left field pavilion, triggering an explosion of cheers and ending an October struggle that lasted 4 hours, 15 minutes.

+The versatile veteran struggled in September because of a recurring neck injury, and he came off the bench in the Dodgers’ most important game of the season.

-“Honestly, I was just trying to hit a single.
-Not trying to do too much,” Taylor said after launching the fourth walk-off homer in Dodgers postseason history.
-“He gave me a good slider to hit and I was able to get it up in the air.”
+”Honestly, I was just trying to hit a single,” Taylor said after launching the fourth game-ending homer in Dodgers postseason history. ”He gave me a good slider to hit and I was able to get it up in the air.”

+It was the fifth walk-off home run in a winner-take-all postseason game, after Pittsburgh’s Bill Mazeroski in the 1960 World Series, the Yankees’ Chris Chambliss in the 1976 AL Championship Series and Aaron Boone in the 2003 ALCS, and Toronto’s Edwin Encarnacion in the 2016 AL wild-card game.

+Taylor also made a nifty defensive playin the eighth, robbing Edmundo Sosa of a hit for the second out.

-Tommy Edman dropped a one-out single into right off closer Kenley Jansen in the top of the ninth and stole second.
+Tommy Edmandropped a one-out single into right off closer Kenley Jansenin the top of the ninth and stole second.
 Paul Goldschmidt took a called third strike and Tyler O’Neill went down swinging to end the threat.
+Edman went 3 for 5 with a run scored.

 The Dodgers’ bullpen stymied the St. Louis hitters, allowing just a pair of singles after the fifth inning.